phako/geotate-gps-receiver/docs/lba4-description.md

 This is used to query or set various capture settings

-Configurability of certain settings depend on the corresponding capture capabilty flag see (lba1-description.md)
+Configurability of certain settings depend on the corresponding capture capabilty flag see [LBA 1](lba1-description.md)

 ## Important bytes